An atlas of K3 surfaces with finite automorphism group: Rank 8 lattices

 and

-give that the image of $A_{9}$ and $A_{10}$ are lines that are tangent to the branches of the node of the quintic $Q$. \begin{rem} One may also describe that surface as the desingularization of the double cover of $\mathbf{F}_{4}$ branched over the section $s$ and a curve $B\in|3s+12f|$ with a $\mathbf{d}_{4}$ singularity and two nodes. \end{rem}
+give that the images of $A_{9}$ and $A_{10}$ are lines that are tangent to the branches of the node of the quintic $Q$.

+\begin{rem} One may also describe that surface as the desingularization of the double cover of $\mathbf{F}_{4}$ branched over the unique section $s$ with $s^2=-4$ and a curve $B\in|3s+12f|$ with a $\mathbf{d}_{4}$ singularity and two nodes. \end{rem}

-\subsection{The lattice $U\oplus\mathbf{A}_{1}^{\oplus6}$}
+\subsection{The lattice $\boldsymbol{U\oplus\mathbf{A}_{1}^{\oplus6}}$}